Quantum key distribution with non-ideal heterodyne detection: composable security of discrete-modulation continuous-variable protocols: Conclusions

 \section{Conclusions}

 In CV QKD information is decoded by a coherent measurement of the quantum electromagnetic field, i.e., homodyne or heterodyne.
 These are mature technologies and represent the strategic advantage of CV QKD over discrete-variable architectures.
-This applies to both continuous \cite{GG02,Weedbrook,Lev2015,Lev2017} and DM protocols \cite{Lev11,Lev19,Lut19,Lupo20,Wilde,Lut21,Lev21}.
+This applies to both continuous \cite{GG02,Weedbrook,Lev2015,Lev2017} and discrete modulation protocols \cite{Lev11,Lev19,Lut19,Lupo20,Wilde,Lut21,Lev21}.
 Ideal homodyne and heterodyne detection, which are measurements of the quadratures of the field, possess a continuous symmetry that plays a central role in our theoretical understanding of CV QKD.
-However, this symmetry is broken in real homodyne and heterodyne dectection that are implemented in actual experiments.
+However, this symmetry is broken in real homodyne and heterodyne dectection that are implemented in actual experiments \cite{Jouguet,mioQKD}.
 While it is expected that, in practice, these measurements are well approximated by their idealised models in some regimes, a quantitative assessment of the error introduced by this approximation, and of its impact on the secret key rate, has so far been elusive.
-Here we fill this gap and present a theory to quantify the security of CV QKD with real, imperfect, heterodyne detection.
-With this theory we establish the composable security of DM CV QKD in the non-asymptotic regime.
-To the best of our knowledge this is the first result obtained in this direction, as previous works only considered asymptotic, non-composable security \cite{Lut19,Lev19,Lut21,Lev21}.
-Extension to most general attacks can be obtained through a de Finetti reduction and will be the subject of a following work.
+Here we have filled this gap and presented a theory to quantify the security of CV QKD with real, imperfect, heterodyne detection.
+Within this theory we have established the composable security of DM CV QKD in the non-asymptotic regime.
+To the best of our knowledge this is the first result obtained in this direction, as previous works only considered asymptotic, non-composable security~\cite{Lut19,Lev19,Lut21,Lev21}.
+Extension to most general attacks, which in principle can be obtained through a de Finetti reduction, remains an open problem.